lake-wg/edhoc/draft-ietf-lake-traces.md

      ?
 EAD_2
     )

-Since ID_CRED_R contains a single 'kid' parameter, only the int 5 is included in the plaintext.
+Since ID_CRED_R contains a single 'kid' parameter, only the int -19 is included in the plaintext.

 ~~~~~~~~
 PLAINTEXT_2 (CBOR Sequence) (10 bytes)
-05 48 8e 27 cb d4 94 f7 52 83
+32 48 33 24 d5 a4 af cd 43 26
 ~~~~~~~~

 The input needed to calculate KEYSTREAM_2 is defined in Section 4.2 of